galenmckinley/galenmckinley.github.io/publications.md

 ### Papers in Review

-Gloege, L., G.A.
-McKinley, R. Mooney, J.D.
-Allan, M.W.
-Diebel, P.B.
-McIntyre: Physical enhancement of nutrient stress to Great Lakes ecosystem services, Nature Sustainability, in review 2018.

-Lovenduski, N.S., S.G.
-Yeager, C.S.
-Harrison and G.A.
-McKinley: Forecasting ocean carbon absorption for the world’s top five fossil fuel emitters, Nature Climate Change, in review 2018.

 Chen, H.C. and G.A.
-McKinley: Isopycnal processes allow for summertime heterotrophy despite net oxygen accumulation in the lower euphotic zone of the North Atlantic subtropical gyre, submitted to Global Biogeochemical Cycles, 2018.
+McKinley: Isopycnal processes allow for summertime heterotrophy despite net oxygen accumulation in the lower euphotic zone of the North Atlantic subtropical gyre, in revision for Global Biogeochemical Cycles, 2018.

 ### Publications